Historicity of the Quran

 The Quran is viewed to be the scriptural foundation of Islam and is believed by Muslims to have been sent down by Allah (God) and revealed to Muhammad by the angel Jibreel (Gabriel).
 Muslims have not used historical criticism in the study of the Quran, but they have used textual criticism in a similar way used by Christians and Jews.
 It has been practiced primarily by secular, Western scholars such as John Wansbrough, Joseph Schacht, Patricia Crone, and Michael Cook, who set aside doctrines of the Quran's divinity, perfection, unchangeability, etc., accepted by Muslim scholars, and instead investigate the Quran's origin, text, composition, and history.

 Islamic Persian miniature of Jibril protecting Ibrahim from Nimrod's fire.

 Scholars have identified several pre-existing sources for some Quranic narratives.
-The Quran assumes its readers' familiarity with the Christian Bible and there are many parallels between the Bible and the Quran.
-Aside from the Bible, the Quran includes legendary narratives about Dhu al-Qarnayn, apocryphal gospels, and Jewish legends.
+The Quran arguably assumes its readers' familiarity with the Christian Bible and there are many parallels between the Bible and the Quran.
+Aside from narratives from the Christian Bible, the Quran includes legendary narratives about Dhu al-Qarnayn, apocryphal gospels, and Jewish legends.

 Some philosophers and scholars such as Mohammed Arkoun, who emphasize the mythological content of the Quran, are met with rejectionist attitudes in Islamic circles.
 In the Muslim world, scholarly criticism of the Quran can be considered an apostasy.
 Scholarly criticism of the Quran is thus a nascent field of study in the Islamic world.
-Another -pretty new- interpretation of historical figures in the Qur'an is that the characters mentioned are not historical figures but certain typologies of evil people such as Nimrod (the king who humiliated and imprisoned Abraham), Haman, Qarun and Pharaoh, which we should understand as concepts related to human beings.
+Another relatively new interpretation of historical figures in the Qur'an is that the characters mentioned are not historical figures but certain typologies of evil people such as Nimrod (the king who humiliated and imprisoned Abraham), Haman, Qarun and Pharaoh, which Muslims should understand as concepts related to human beings.

-Textual history
+Textual criticism

 In Sunni tradition, it is believed that the first caliph Abu Bakr ordered Zayd ibn Thabit to compile the written Quran, relying upon both textual fragments and the memories of those who had memorized it during Muhammad's lifetime, with the rasm (undotted Arabic text) being officially canonized under the third caliph Uthman ibn Affan (r.
 644–656 CE), leading the Quran as it exists today to be known as the Uthmanic codex.
 Some Shia Muslims believe that the fourth caliph Ali ibn Abi Talib was the first to compile the Quran shortly after Muhammad died.

 The canonization process is believed to have been highly conservative, although some amount of textual evolution is also indicated by the existence of codices like the Sanaa manuscript.
 Beyond this, a group of researchers explores the irregularities and repetitions in the Quranic text in a way that refutes the traditional claim that it was preserved by memorization alongside writing.
 According to them, an oral period shaped the Quran as a text and order, and mentioned repetitions and irregularities were remnants of this period.